idem-lab/conmat/README.md

 ## Installation

-You can install the stable version from cran with:
+You can install the stable version from CRAN with:

 ``` r
 install.packages("conmat")